M4dNation/gpm/README.md

 GPM is maintained by Axel Vaindal.

+## Contributors

+There is actually no other contributors for this project.
+If you want to contribute, feel free to make any suggestions you want or to contact me.

 ## LICENCE

 GPM is available under the terms of the GNU GENERAL PUBLIC LICENSE.
 Check the licence file for more details.